LatentOctopus/LatentOctopus.github.io/_posts/spirits/downpour/2022-10-12-downpour-opening1.md

 ### Remarks

 The increased CP comes at the cost of lower Energy income, as well as delaying getting a Major to even later stages of the game.
-This tradeoff is generally not worth it, as mentioned above.
+This tradeoff is generally not worth it because 2CP should be enough, as mentioned above.

 3CP can be unlocked even as soon as turn 4 by emptying the bottom track before going top, but not unlocking the {{p}} on your top track will hurt Energy generation even more, unless one of the gained Minors can provide Energy.